This topic describes how to use Java Database Connectivity (JDBC) in a Maven project to connect to an ApsaraDB for ClickHouse cluster.

 mybatis-hikari-example

-The code logic of the project is the same as the code logic of native-example.
-When you read and use the code, take note of the following parameters and the code entry point:
+The overall code logic of this project is consistent with the native-example project.
+When you use the code, take note of the following parameters and the code entry point.

 Database parameter configuration: